 The Deuter Kid Comfort series

-For parents who want to carry securely
+For parents who want to carry safely and comfortably

 Kid Comfort Active & Kid Comfort Active SL

 The Essential Kid Carrier